tachyonlabs/Grow-With-Google-Udacity-Android-Developer-Nanodegree-XYZ-Reader/README.md

 # XYZ Reader - "Make Your App Material"

-When complete, this will be my submission for the sixth project in the "Grow With Google" scholarship Udacity/Google Android Developer Nanodegree program. #GoogleUdacityScholars
+My accepted submission for the sixth project in the "Grow With Google" scholarship Udacity/Google Android Developer Nanodegree program. #GoogleUdacityScholars #GrowWithGoogle #MadeWithUdacity
-#GrowWithGoogle #MadeWithUdacity

 ### Phone and Tablet Video Walkthroughs